31 units minimum

 $407.25 per credit hour (additional fees apply)

 This innovative RN to BSN online degree program is designed for registered nurses who want to advance professionally.
-This comprehensive, interdisciplinary program offers 100% online coursework which will prepare and empower you for the future of health care.
+This comprehensive, interdisciplinary program offers 100% online didactic coursework which will prepare and empower you for the future of health care.
 The NURS 434 practicum experience will provide you with hands-on practicum experience to further your knowledge in community health.
-Together, the didactic and practicum experiences will enhance your leadership skills, professional knowledge and skills.
+Together, the didactic and practicum experiences will enhance your leadership skills, professional knowledge and marketability.

 This RN to BSN program: